aCallum/EVE-MarketTrader/README.md

 ### Release

 ### Structure
-Written as a non-game application.
+Written in Unity as a non-game application.

-* GUIMarketView - search for specific items in regions, sort by price
+* Market Browser - search for specific items in regions, sort by price, calculates buy/sell margins
-* GUIAPIStatus - shows status about currently authed pilot (and token expiry info)
+* API Status - shows status about currently authed pilot (and token expiry info)
-* GUIRoutePlanner -
+* Route Planner - shows current player location and shows plot of planned trade route (limited)
+* Favourites - a list of stored item types that can be looked up quickly
+* Group Search - scan an entire market group and aggregate best buy/sell margins of specific types (broken)

 ### Documentation
 Nope.